by J. Sebastien Rogers

 35 Blake, 42 Fla.
 L. Weekly D2503 at *9 (Logue, J., concurring and dissenting).

 36 A district court’s ability to resolve the conflict exists if a party timely invokes the district court’s second-tier certiorari jurisdiction.
 See Fla.
 R. App.
 P. 9.100(c)(1) (stating that a certiorari petition “shall be filed within 30 days of rendition of the order to be reviewed”).
 If neither party in the intra-circuit conflict cases timely invokes second-tier certiorari jurisdiction, then the district court cannot resolve the intra-circuit conflict by vacating one of the antithetical circuit appellate decisions.
 For clear precedent, the lower tribunals and bar would need to await a later district court decision, likely involving different parties, in a separate case.

 37 Strand, 14 Fla.
 L. Weekly Supp. at 748b.

 39 Blake, 42 Fla.
 L. Weekly D2503 at *11 (Logue, J., concurring and dissenting).

 40 See id. at *5 (stating that “a properly functioning system of appellate courts will necessarily have a method to resolve those conflicts”) (Logue, J., concurring and dissenting).

 J. Sebastien Rogers earned undergraduate degrees at the University of Rochester and a law degree from the University of Miami School of Law.
 As a staff attorney in the General Counsel’s Office in Miami-Dade County, he works in the civil division and previously served in the appellate and judicial ethics divisions.

-This column is submitted on behalf of the Appellate Practice Section, Kristin A. Norse, chair, and Brandon Christian and Thomas Seider, editors.
+This column is submitted on behalf of the Appellate Practice Section, Kristin A. Norse, chair, and Thomas Seider, editor.